-Only sincerely religious people should feel comfortable about that.
+Only sincerely religious people should feel comfortable about this anomaly.
 One reconciliation many persons find convincing is religious belief, the conviction that our free will is simply a product of human uniqueness.
-We are free because of our special place in creation, as persons with souls rather than things that are caused, and that is the end of it.
+We are free because of our special place in creation, as persons with souls rather than things that are caused, and that explains all.
 We feel free and struggle over our moral duties because we are free and responsible.
-Our defining quality is precisely that natural freedom to recognize choices in the maelstrom of experience and to choose from among them, a freedom instilled by the creator but one that exacts its price of moral responsibility.
+Our defining quality is precisely that natural freedom to recognize choices in the maelstrom of experience and to choose from among them, a freedom think was instilled by the creator but one that exacts its price of moral responsibility.
 This kind of compatibilism resolves the anomaly in a manner closed to the hard determinist who can find no empirical evidence of soul, creator, or freedom in material reality yet who could never deny the awareness of choice that underlies not only her own nature but also the scientific enterprise itself.
 And allow me to add one more counterintuitive argument in favor of the absolutist cause.
-This compatibilist theory not only demands that we have free will to choose as a condition of our moral responsibility; it also requires that the rest of creation be determined.
-In order for us to carry moral responsibility for our choices, it is necessary for us to be able to project their likely outcomes, a condition assured by the determinism that has made scientific progress possible.
+This argument not only demands that we have free will to choose as a condition of our moral responsibility; it also requires that the rest of creation be determined.
+In order for us to exercise that responsibility for our choices, it is necessary for us to be able to project their likely outcomes, a condition assured by the determinism that has made scientific progress possible.
 Now a reality in which many things are free is one in which outcomes could not be predicted, so our survival, not to mention our salvation, depends on the very determinism that empirical science has revealed to be at the core of creation itself (see “Religionists Fighting the Wrong Battle“).
 It is this predictability of cause and effect that gives weight to our moral choices.
 Religionists thus can not only point to what Kant called “the moral law within me” but also to the orderliness of the cosmos (the etymology of which is “order”) in Kant’s words, “the starry sky above me” to resolve the anomaly.
 Though this resolution lies beyond the realm of knowledge and its justifications, and therefore beyond the bounds of my efforts in these essays, falling as it does beyond the realm of knowledge (see “Can Belief Be Knowledge?), I find this resolution of the free will/determinism conundrum very persuasive.

-My compatibilist position is framed by Immanuel Kant’s fundamental argument that the concept of free will is a rational concept that cannot be proved by our subjective perceptions of it in experience.
+My compatibilist position is framed by Immanuel Kant’s fundamental argument that free will is a rational concept that cannot be proved by our subjective perceptions of it in experience.
 This dualism is fundamental to Kantian epistemology, the notion that we can never know pure concepts, noumena, but only their application in experience, phenomena.
 Since experience is sure to be partial, subjective, and contextual, Kant thought it inadequate to serve as the base for a claim to certain knowledge of a concept as powerful as free will.
 So though we certainly feel free, we cannot know that we are free.
-On the contrary, we know that the phenomenological world is not free but is determined.
+On the contrary, we know that the phenomenological world we observe is not free but is determined.

 Our notions of determinism invariably depend on the validity of the cause-effect relationship, the overwhelming conviction that all events are effects of prior causes and causes of subsequent effects.
 But David Hume makes clear in his sense-data perceptual theories that this crucial temporal relationship is not ontologically demonstrable, meaning that we can never perceive causes or effects in nature.
 Our minds must add them to events.
 The relationships are purely rational rather than material.
 This argument so rattled Kant that he was moved to theorize a range of rational operations that operate pre-consciously to assemble sense data into a coherent picture of reality and present it to our minds as reality itself.
 This is why we can only know phenomena.
 Our minds have already added their rationalizing ingredients to reality before allowing us to perceive it, so we are unable to disentangle the noumena of reality from the rational reconstruction that our mind assembles from sense data.
 And a key ingredient of that recipe is cause-effect.
 Reality is full of causes and effects because we highlight them in the data stream that is the phenomenological reality we experience.
 Or rather, we see them as already highlighted thanks to the sifting actions of the Kantian categories.
 Of course, it is the empirical enterprise to test and make explicit the pre-conscious connections we form among the objects of experience.
-Whatever tests we cook up to do that—and the scientific method is the crown jewel of such efforts–Kant argued that the fundamental objects of perception that we manipulate in such conscious operations are not open to dispute, are in fact the products of a common human operating system that grants us common access to phenomena.
+Whatever tests we cook up to do that—and the scientific method is the crown jewel of such efforts–Kant argued that the fundamental objects of perception that we manipulate in such preconscious operations are not open to dispute, are in fact the products of a common human operating system that grants us common access to phenomena.
 All of these pre- and post-conscious operations are fundamentally rational.
 Our sense of freedom, and particularly moral freedom, derives from this distinctive human rationality.

 Note that this arrangement allows for just the kind of dualism the free will/determinism problem poses for any compatibilist solution.
 We may be determined or we may be free.
 That is an ontological question beyond the scope of rational investigation.
 But our categorical response is always to feel free, to identify choice that is as fundamental to our framing of experience as is the principle of causation.
 When a ball rolls into the room, my cat’s eyes follow the ball.
 Mine turn to see who tossed it.